 The security of students is of the utmost importance and concern, and as a result there may be some inconvenience to parents visiting the school.
 Outside exit doors are secured from the outside entrance when school is in session.
 Persons visiting the school must use the main entrance to enter the school and report to the principal's office to announce their presence in the school and the reason.
 All visitors must sign-in at the office.
 No one is authorized access to the school proper or student areas without permission from the principal's office.
-Prior students are not permitted to enter the building to visit teachers until after 2:10 PM.

 Persons entering the school during school hours without reporting to the principal's office are considered unauthorized visitors on the school premises and may be considered as trespassing.
 Contact of students on the school premises must be approved by the principal's office.

 Persons visiting the school premises are to treat the staff with respect and discuss their concerns in a constructive manner.
 Threats or abusive conduct directed toward any staff or administration will not be tolerated.
 The proper authorities will be called and charges filed on disruptive adult behavior within the school building and premises.

 In Pennsylvania, aggravated assault on teachers and/or administrators is considered a felony of the second degree and has very severe consequences for those who pursue this course of action.